evkx/evkx.github.io/content/technology/seats/materials/_index.md

 ---
 title: Seat upholstery & materials
 linktitle: Seat upholstery
-description: Car seat upholstery is an important aspect of car seat design and can impact both the comfort and aesthetic appeal of a car's interior.
-There are several materials commonly used for car seat upholstery, each with their own pros and cons.
+description: Car seat upholstery is an essential aspect of car seat design and can impact the comfort and aesthetic appeal of a car's interior.
+The EV manufacturers commonly use several materials for car seat upholstery, each with pros and cons.
 weight: 3
 ---
 <!-- markdownlint-disable MD033 -->

-Sustainability and ethical considerations are important factors for many people when it comes to choosing seat holstering materials, including leather.
-In recent years, there has been an increasing demand for vegan or cruelty-free alternatives to traditional leather due to concerns about animal welfare, environmental impact, and sustainability.
+Sustainability and ethical considerations are essential for many people when choosing seat holstering materials, including leather.
+Recently, there has been an increasing demand for vegan or cruelty-free alternatives to traditional leather due to concerns about animal welfare, environmental impact, and sustainability.
 We cover this for each type of seat upholstering.

 The materials covered are